Hey folks, I’m back with another installment of The WordPress Update.

 While there are several quality lazy loading plugins already in existence, lazy loading just got a whole lot easier for casual users.

 Jetpack 5.8 added a new lazy loading images module that you can turn on for your site.
-You can see more about how the feature functions in the video below:

 Given the popularity and ease of use of Jetpack, this makes lazy loading a whole lot more accessible.